Bath Beacons

 Our multidisciplinary Beacons empower our research community to tackle major global challenges by building consortia for large-scale funding.

-To strengthen the impact of our research, sharpen our focus, and increase our influence, we've identified three primary research themes for working together across disciplines: Sustainability, Health & Wellbeing, and Digital.
+To strengthen the impact of our research, sharpen our focus, and increase our influence, we've identified three primary research themes for working together across disciplines: Sustainability, Health and wellbeing, and Digital.

 Our multidisciplinary Beacons empower our research community to tackle major global challenges by building consortia for large-scale funding.